Vrushall/Machine-learning-projects/Basic-ML-Project/README.md

 ### Libraries

-Required libraries: *os pandas numpy seaborn matplotlib itertools sklearn*
+Required Python libraries: *os pandas numpy seaborn matplotlib itertools sklearn*

 This project is open-source and available for learning purposes.